Ezequiel294/dotfiles/README.md

 shutdown now
 ```

-31. Remove the USB memory
+31. When powered off, remove the USB memory

-32. Power your computer
+32. Power your computer back on

 33. Enter your UEFI configuration